Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 Wish list – Volunteer

-Woodworker or handyman to build a wall for the second-floor alcove; and to create photo props for public events, props for historic buildings, wood with plexiglass cubes to display some artifacts, and historic-looking building to hold outdoor chairs, tables, and other equipment
+Woodworker or handyman to create photo props for public events, props for historic buildings, wood with plexiglass cubes to display some artifacts, and historic-looking building to hold outdoor chairs, tables, and other equipment

 Seamstress to create some replica outfits to display in historic buildings and for costumes for children to try on during the camp programs